TimOosterhuis/MAS-project/index.md

 The message box (outlined in red above) is refreshed each turn.
 In the message box the thoughts, or reasonings, of the current player are printed as well as the public announcements of that turn.
 The thoughts of a player are the inferences made in `tactics.py` about which card would be the most advantageous to play in the current situation, and public announcements are played cards, and inferences all players can make based on played card.
-Such as the fact that one player no longer has any cards of a certain suit, if it can't follow suit, or that it also doesn't have any trump if it can't play a trump card.
+Such as the fact that one player no longer has any cards of a certain suit, if he can't follow suit, or that he also doesn't have any trump if he can't play a trump card.

 ## [](#header-2)Kripke model diagrams of the of the agents' card knowledge

-At every moment in the game it is possible to see what the players know and hold for possible regarding the ownership of each card in the game.
+At every moment during the game it is possible to see what the players know and hold for possible regarding the cards.
 After each trick, the user/spectator can select a card via a dropdown menu in the window on the right.
 A schematic S5 Kripke model is then drawn for the selected card with the `draw_model` function in `model.py`, which calls on the `player.knowledge` and `player.possible` tuples for each card to get the relations between the worlds.
 As card ownership is mutually exclusive in the klaverjas game (every card in the game is dealt to exactly one player),